 The program currently consists of two components:

 - The Cooperative Science Center (CSC) awards are made through a national competition to successful eligible, accredited MSIs as defined by the U.S. Department of Education.
 Each CSC is a consortium of academic institutions led by an MSI.
 The partners can be MSIs and non-MSIs that have demonstrated education and research performance in NOAA-mission sciences.
 The CSCs build capacity in NOAA-mission fields at MSIs by leading new education and research programs.
 Each center, though aligned with a primary NOAA line office, does conduct research and train students across NOAA.
 Students at CSCs contribute to the collaborative research, including through required NOAA graduate internships known as NOAA Experiential Research and Training Opportunities (NERTOs).
-There are four current NOAA CSC institutional awards that began September 1, 2016.
+There are four current NOAA CSC institutional awards, which were awarded in 2021 and 2022.

 - The Undergraduate Scholarship Program (USP) awards funding for two years to students enrolled full-time at a minority serving institution in NOAA-mission fields.
 The award includes scholarship stipends and two paid summer internships at NOAA facilities.
 Professional development is provided to USP scholars as well as funding for conference attendance.